A guide to becoming a French citizen in a post-Brexit world

 With Britons living across the EU now wondering what Brexit will mean for their legal status abroad, many in France are looking to become citizens – a protracted process that mainly involves collecting a vast array of documentation.

-This article has been updated to reflect changes to the requirements for French naturalisation in 2018.
+This article has been updated to reflect changes to the requirements for French naturalisation that came into effect in 2018.

 Becoming a French citizen is a lengthy and often disheartening process that mainly involves collecting a multitude of documents related to your origins, employment status and French tax history, among other personal details.
 Anyone who has lived in France continually for five years or more can apply.
 British and US nationals do not need to renounce their current citizenships to become French.